jusspatel/WeatherQT/README.md

 # WeatherQT
-A small hobby based projected I made with the help of PyQT5 and OpenWeatherMap
+A small hobby based weather app I made with the help of PyQT5 and OpenWeatherMap

+## Installation
+- Go to releases section and download the latest version.
+- Run the setup file and do as it says
+- After setup, run the executable